Pion observables calculated in Minkowski and Euclidean spaces with Ans\"atze for quark propagators: MMF quark propagator

 \section{MMF quark propagator}

 The dressed quark propagator in a general covariant gauge can be written as

 where $\MEu=\BEu/\AEu$ is the renormalization--point independent quark mass function and $\ZEu=1/\AEu$ is the wave function renormalization (see, {\it e.g.}, Ref.~\cite{Roberts:1994dr}).
 The Minkowski metric is used, with the signature $( )$.
-The MMF quark propagator~\cite{Mello:2017mor} is defined by
+The MMF quark propagator~\cite{Mello:2017mor} is fixed by the following quark mass function and wave function renormalization parametrization:

-where $m_0=0.014~\GeV$, $m=0.574~\GeV$, and $\lambda=0.846~\GeV$.
+where $m_0=0.014~\unit{\GeV}$, $m=0.574~\unit{\GeV}$, and $\lambda=0.846~\unit{\GeV}$.
 The infinitesimally small parameter $\varepsilon$ prescribes how to treat contour integration around poles.
 The function $\MEu$ is shown as the blue solid line in Fig.~\ref{fig:Mello:lattice}.
 (This {\it Ansatz} form has been already used to fit lattice QCD data \cite{Dudal:2013vha}.
-There, the parameter values $m_0$, $m$, and $\lambda$ are rather close to those used in Ref.~\cite{Mello:2017mor} and in the present paper; nevertheless, the propagator of Ref.~\cite{Dudal:2013vha} exhibits one real and a pair of complex conjugated poles.)
+There, the parameter values $m_0$, $m$, and $\lambda$ are rather close to those used in Ref.~\cite{Mello:2017mor} and in the present paper; nevertheless, the propagator of Ref.~\cite{Dudal:2013vha} exhibits one real and a pair of complex--conjugated poles.)
 Asymptotic expansions of $\MEu$ about $\infty$ and $0$ are

 respectively.
-The functions $\AEu$, $\BEu$, $\sigma_V$, and $\sigma_S$ depend algebraically on $\ZEu$ and $\MEu$, and are defined for convenience.
+The functions $\AEu$, $\BEu$, $\sigma_V$, and $\sigma_S$ depend algebraically on $\ZEu$ and $\MEu$ and are defined for convenience.
 The quark dressing functions $\sigma_V$ and $\sigma_S$, introduced by Eq.~(\ref{QuarkPropagatorParametrization}), can be decomposed as

-where the coefficients $\mathfrak{p}_j$, $b_{Vj}$, and $b_{Sj}$, $(j=1,2,3)$, are certain complicated algebraic functions of the parameters $m_0$, $m$, and $\lambda$.
+where the coefficients $\mathfrak{p}_j$, $b_{Vj}$, and $b_{Sj}$ $(j=1,2,3)$ are certain complicated algebraic functions of the parameters $m_0$, $m$, and $\lambda$.
 Obviously, $\sigma_{V,S}(x) \to 0$ for all $x \to \infty$.